caisergan/CE216-LibraryManagementProject/README.md

 -Delete book

--Search book
+-Searching book features and Tags of the books

 -Import and export book

 Development

-This application designed with Java, JavaFX
+This application designed with Java, JavaFX with gradle

 Screen Shots of the Application: